SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

     CameraAqDelay        0  ms
     CameraNrSyncDynamics 10

-Due to trigger skipping, the Camera Acquisition System will not acquire all 640 dynamics but it will register them.
+Due to trigger skipping, the Camera Acquisition System will not acquire all 640 dynamics but it will still register them.
 Press *Stop Scan* on the graphical user interface of skope-fx once the scanner has finished.

 <img src="docs/triggerSkipping.svg" alt="Trigger skipping" width="50%">